 Benefits of Objects Encryption vs. Data-Centric Encryption

-Baffle allows you to push data to the cloud on a continual basis, de-identify it on the fly, and then allow members of your organization to run the types of analytics that they would need to run on that respective data set:
+Baffle allows you to push data to the cloud on a continual basis, de-identify it on the fly, and then allow members of your organization to run the types of analytics that they would need to run on that respective data set to minimize re-identification risks:

 Baffle also supports headless deployments via Docker images.
 If you’d prefer to deploy via a Docker image and get up and running quickly.
 Please email [email protected].